 The few charge cards that American Express offers — including The Platinum Card® from American Express and The Business Platinum Card from American Express OPEN — both have steep annual fees in the hundreds of dollars.

 Of course, these cards also come with a lot of premium travel and shopping perks.
-But you feel woozy about the idea of spending hundreds of dollars per year for one credit card, or you’re generally fee-averse, charge cards likely aren’t for you.
+But if you feel woozy about the idea of spending hundreds of dollars per year for one credit card, or you’re generally fee-averse, charge cards likely aren’t for you.

 5. Charge cards don’t affect your credit utilization

 Your credit utilization — the percentage of your available credit that you’re using at a given time — is the second-most important factor in your FICO credit score, making up 30% of your score.

 Calculating your credit utilization is simple.
 Just divide the balance on a credit card by its credit limit.
 So, if you have a $1,000 balance on a card with a $5,000 limit, your utilization rate is 20%.

 As you might have already guessed, it’s impossible to calculate credit utilization on a charge card because there’s no credit limit.
 As a result, you can rack up as much debt on the card as you want and it won’t spike your utilization and hurt your credit score.

 Of course, you’ll still need to pay your balance in full each month.
 Otherwise, you could end up other with financial and credit problems.

 Charge card vs. credit card: Which is right for you?

 Charge cards are a very specialized form of credit cards, which means they’re not a great fit for everyone.